backstage/backstage/packages/eslint-plugin/docs/rules/no-undeclared-imports.md

 const _ = require('lodash');
 import _ from 'lodash';

-// React should be a peer dependency in frontend plugins import react from 'react';

 // Should be declared as a dependency, not a dev dependency import { useApi } from '@backstage/core-plugin-api';
 ```